Darren Paltrowitz

-Darren Paltrowitz is an American author, host, and licensed investigator with experience in the entertainment industry.
+Darren Paltrowitz is an American author, host, librarian and licensed investigator with experience in the entertainment industry.

 Early life

 He started contributing to various local publications such as Long Island Entertainment and Under The Volcano, later working in artist management within the music industry and becoming Editor-in-Chief of Long Island Entertainment, Music Editor of The Improper Magazine and Digital Managing Editor of Downtown Magazine.

 Paltrowitz attended Hofstra University for his undergraduate studies and later pursued a Masters Program at the University of Southern Mississippi-Hattiesburg.

 Paltrowitz is a interviewer and host and currently hosts the weekly Paltrocast With Darren Paltrowitz series, which started in 2018 as a podcast before becoming a TV series in 2020.
 The theme song to the series was composed by Paltrowitz with producer and Longwave singer Steve Schiltz.
 The series won the "Best Use of Streaming Services- All Platforms" honor from the 2025 Press Club of Long Island Media Awards in June 2025 and a "Best Talk Show" honor from Feedspot in November 2025.

 Paltrowitz has written several books, including Pocket Cash: Your Happy Money co-written by Dr. Jeri Fink and Donna Paltrowitz, which was published in 2018.
 In 2019, he co-wrote Good Advice From Professional Wrestling: Full Contact Life Lessons with D.X.
 Ferris.
 His third book DLR Book: How David Lee Roth Changed The World was released in January 2024 via Backbeat Books, as featuring contributions from WWE Hall Of Famer Diamond Dallas Page and Lit bassist Kevin Baldes.
 Within the week of its release, the book reached the #1 spot on several Amazon sales charts.